sens3/oshinko/README.md

 	// Load your step definitions (if you have any)
 	#import "step_definitions/mine.js"

-	// set the path to your features directory var featureDirectory = "/path/to/your/app/features/";
+	// init Kraut with the path to your features directory Kraut.init( {

-	Kraut.runFeaturesInDir ( featureDirectory );
+		featureDir: "/path/to/your/app/features/",
+	});

+	Kraut.run();

+`Kraut.init` takes the following options

+#####featureDir (required)
+The directory with your *.feature files.

-If you run your main script using the `instruments` CLI `featuredDirectory` can be relative to the directory you run it from.
+*Note:* If you run your main script using the `instruments` CLI `featureDir` can be relative to the directory you run it from.

-If you run it directly from within Instruments `featuresDirectory` needs to be absolute.
+The Instruments app sets your working directory to "/" so `featureDir` needs to be absolute.

+#####disableColors

+Default: false

+Disables color output.

 ## Notes ##
 Not all of Gherkin is yet implemented.
-What you can do is the basic Given/When/Then/And.
+What you *can* do is the basic Given/When/Then/And.

 Kraut can not reset your app after each scenario.
 Thus, all steps, throughout all features and scenarios are run sequentially.

+Kraut does not *magically* fix UIAutomation.
+Yet.